Please note that 2026 will be the final year of the Dedman Essay Competition.

-The essay itself is limited to 4,000 characters, which is about 750-800 words.
-Judges will review essays and score them based on a number of factors including:
+The essay itself is limited to 4,000 characters (approx. 750-800 words).
+Judges will review and score essays based on a number of factors, including:

 - Adherence to the prompt